Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `reference`

-Quick reference to the associated object's reference.
+*Read-only*.
+Quick access to the associated object's reference.

 **Returns**: